 To take full measure of the complexity of these questions, I then chose three districts among the most affected by the migrations: Sunsari and Morang in the Tarai plain, and Udayapur, that straddles the plain and the hills, and in February and July 2016, bearing these questions in mind, I went meet families whose male members are in Qatar.
 I listened to the women speaking about their daily life, and I took the necessary time for pictures to come.
 Thereafter, in April and October, I went to Qatar to try to find the very men of these families in their labour camp.
 Out of the 25 families that I visited in Nepal, I managed to contact with eleven men in Qatar.
 For most of them, my visit was expected and I was greeted with emotion.
 We spent time together.
 During the boring hours of Fridays or the excitement of the weekday evenings in the camp, between the preparation of the dalbhat and the phone calls to the family to inform them that the visit that was promised some months earlier in Nepal was just happening, some pictures came.

-For the time being, I choose to show these pictures only in the exhibition that is organised with Amnesty International France and/or in the form of a lecture-projection, both of which strive to trigger a dialogue between the portraits and the landscapes that I photographed on both sides of that same absence and solitude.
+I choose to show these pictures only in the exhibition that is organised with Amnesty International France and/or in the form of a lecture-projection, both of which strive to trigger a dialogue between the portraits and the landscapes that I photographed on both sides of that same absence and solitude.
 Discussing the questions that the image raise with an audience is so far the solution I have found that seems to me the fairest and the most honest with regard to the complexity of the situations.
 The present selection, deliberately exempt of any recognisable individual, is thus aimed at providing the reader with a brief overview of the work.
-Interested readers can check the news page of this website to enquire about the schedules of the next lectures, or contact Amnesty International to know the next exhibition dates.
+Interested readers can contact Amnesty International to know the next exhibition dates.

 The first part of the text above (translated from French by John Doherty), along with some of the pictures of this portfolio, are published in Nepal.
 Epiphanies of the Everyday, with the aim to show a vision of this landscape that has now become the daily horizon for numerous Nepalis.

-The realization of this work is made possible thanks to the help of the documentary photography grant of the Centre National des Arts Plastiques in Paris.
+The realization of this work was made possible thanks to the help of the documentary photography grant of the Centre National des Arts Plastiques in Paris.